 - (a) Pumps shall have an open multi-channelled impellor with a macerator/grinder on the intake (allowing maximum 8 mm free passing).
 Pumps shall also have thermal overload protection and a liquid temperature rating of 40°C. - (b) Materials and design shall have minimum 50 years durability. - (c) The rising main shall be a minimum of 63 mm OD high performance polyethylene (PE100) standard dimension ratio 11 (SDR11). - (d) 90-degree bends are not permitted on pipes less than 90mm OD.
 The preference is to use a long radius or swept bend constructed from a section of pipe.
-Two 45-degree bends may be used where required. - (e) All controls, electrical equipment and cables are to be provided with suitable weatherproof enclosures and sited above 1% AEP flood level. - (f) The station shall be fitted with an audible and visual alarm system indicating pump failure and overflow. - The wet-well shall be of a size to hold 24 hours of ADWF plus the volume of the rising main, above the pump start level. - (g) Additional emergency storage or an emergency disposal field may be required depending on the surrounding environs and scope of the development. - (h) For pumping stations associated with smart pressure sewer systems, please contact Wellington Water for the latest guidance.
+Two 45-degree bends may be used where required. - (e) All controls, electrical equipment and cables are to be provided with suitable weatherproof enclosures and sited above 1% AEP flood level. - (f) The station shall be fitted with an audible and visual alarm system indicating pump failure and overflow. - (g) Additional emergency storage or an emergency disposal field may be required depending on the surrounding environs and scope of the development.

+(h) For pumping stations associated with smart pressure sewer systems, please contact Wellington Water for the latest guidance.